This Creamy Chicken and Mushroom Pasta is so simple to make, yet absolutely bursting with flavour. Say hello to your new go-to creamy pasta recipe!

-- Bring your chicken breasts to room temp, then slice through the centre to make 4 equal sized breasts.
-Coat in 1 tbsp olive oil, 1 tsp garlic powder, 1/2 tsp thyme and salt, 1/4 tsp black pepper.
+- Horizontally slice each chicken breast right through the centre to make 4 equal sized breasts.
+Coat in olive oil, garlic powder, thyme, salt and black pepper.

-- Keep the heat on a medium and melt in 2 tbsp unsalted butter.
-Add 7oz/200g mushrooms and fry until golden.
-Try not to move them about too much, you want them caramelized on all sides.
-Season with a pinch of salt and pepper.
+- Melt in the butter then add the mushrooms.
+Fry until they build up a nice golden crust.
+Try not to move them about too much, you want them caramelised on all sides.
+Season with a pinch of salt and pepper towards the end.

-- Pour in 1/2cup/125ml chicken stock, then stir in 1.25cups/310ml heavy cream.
+- Pour in the wine and let it reduce until mostly evaporated.
+This is important so it doesn't overpower the sauce.
+Pour in the chicken stock, then stir in the cream.
 If the stock is rapidly bubbling lower the heat before you pour in the cream, otherwise it may curdle.

-- Allow to thicken for 5-10mins.
-Meanwhile cook 10.5oz/300g pasta in salted boiling water until al dente.
+- Bring to a simmer then reduce heat to medium-low and allow to thicken for around 7-10mins.
+Meanwhile, cook the pasta in salted boiling water until al dente.
 Retain a cup of starchy pasta water before draining.

 Quick 1 min demo!